pma2026/AI-investor-green/README.md

-# Green AI Portfolio Manager
+# GREEN AI Portfolio Manager

 An autonomous, paper-trading portfolio manager built as a live GenAI demo.
 A Claude agent runs every weekday, scans a watchlist, decides trades, and writes